 World Connections

-Sevilla is a European, Spanish, Andalusian city.
-In the XVI century Sevilla was the most populated city in Europe.
-Nowadays, from the modern San Pablo Airport in Sevilla, most european cities are just a flight away.
+Seville is a European, Spanish, Andalusian city.
+In the XVI century Seville was the most populated city in Europe.
+Nowadays, from the modern San Pablo Airport in Seville, most european cities are just a flight away.